The Gatekeeping Expert's Dilemma

 \section{Concluding Remarks}

 \paragraph{Extensions} In the main analysis, I make two key assumptions to isolate the core of the gatekeeping expert's dilemma.
 First, I assume that the auditor's communication is truthful.
-However, this assumption is not crucial: since the auditor seeks to ensure that the manager's report is close to her preferred value, her incentive to mislead the manager is limited.
-In the online supplementary material (Appendix D.1), I construct equilibria with non-truthful communication and show that the auditor can still use vague language to guide the manager without inviting perfect gaming.
+However, this assumption is not crucial: since the auditor has a single-peaked preference, her incentive to mislead the manager is limited.
+In the online supplementary material (Appendix D.1), I construct equilibria without the truthful-communication assumption and show that the auditor can still use vague language to guide the manager without inviting perfect gaming.

 Second, I assume that the manager does not possess any private information about $X$.
-In the online supplementary material (Appendix D.2), I relax the assumption that the manager does not have any private information about $X$.
+In the online supplementary material (Appendix D.2), I relax this assumption.
 The key insight is that the manager's private information weakens the auditor's influence.

 \paragraph{Conclusion} A gatekeeper is a unique institution characterized by veto power without direct control over the agent they oversee.
 Often the gatekeeper has expertise and seeks to guide the agent's decisions.
 Yet veto power alone cannot ensure that the agent acts in the gatekeeper's interest.
 I develop a theory of a gatekeeping expert's dilemma: she wants to guide the agent with her expertise, but sharing too much knowledge invites gaming.
 She resolves the dilemma by speaking vaguely---partitioning her information to guide decisions without revealing too much.
 By leaving just enough uncertainty, she deters gaming while still influencing the agent's actions.
 The paper thus offers a theory of influence not through command, but through the strategic use of vagueness.